Harvard-ATG/media_management_lti/README.md

 Note that the _web_ service talks to the [media_management_api](https://github.com/Harvard-ATG/media_management_api) _web_ service on the same network.

-**Building angularjus using gulp:**

-[Gulp](https://gulpjs.com/) is a tool to build the angularjs code in the `app/` directory.
-A docker container can be used to install NodeJS and its associated dependencies and then execute gulp commands.
-The result of the gulp command (e.g. the build), can be saved by means of mounting the app directory as a volume.
-See example below:
+**Build javascript (e.g. angularjs):**

+The final step is to build the [angularjs](https://angularjs.org/) client code stored in the `app/` directory.

+In order to do this, it's necessary to use [gulp](https://gulpjs.com/), a NodeJS build tool, and run the `gulp build` command in the `app/` directory.
+Rather than installing a gulp locally, the commands below build a docker container expressly for that purpose and then execute the necessary command(s).

 ```
 $ cd app